xunboo/ZeroClaw-Plus-Plus/README.md

 ZeroClaw++ is a C++17 port of the original Rust-based ZeroClaw autonomous agent framework.
 It provides a robust, extensible architecture for building and running LLM-powered agents with multi-provider support, sophisticated tool orchestration, and sandbox security.

+## Why ZeroClaw++?

+**Performance.
+Stability.
+Control.**

+ZeroClaw++ is designed to be the definitive, high-performance successor to both **OpenClaw (NodeJS)** and **ZeroClaw (Rust)**.
+By leveraging the power of C++17, we have achieved a level of execution efficiency and system-level control that previous versions cannot match:

+- 🚀 **Extreme Performance**: Outperforms the Python-based OpenClaw by several orders of magnitude in computational tasks and tool orchestration.
+- 📉 **Lowest Resource Footprint**: Optimized memory management and zero-cost abstractions mean ZeroClaw++ can run on everything from high-end servers to resource-constrained IoT devices where Rust or Python overhead would be prohibitive.
+- ⚡ **Zero-Latency Execution**: Direct system-level integration ensures that response times for complex toolchains and sandbox operations are near-instantaneous.
+- 🛠️ **Hardened Stability**: A meticulously ported architecture that eliminates runtime overhead while maintaining strict security boundaries.
+- 📦 **Binary Portability**: Compiles to a single, high-performance native binary with minimal external dependencies.

+Whether you are migrating from the original OpenClaw or ZeroClaw AI agents, ZeroClaw++ offers the most powerful foundation for modern autonomous agents.

 ## Features

 - **Multi-Provider LLM Support**: Built-in integrations for OpenAI, Anthropic, Gemini, Ollama, Bedrock, OpenRouter, and more.